 Will I Go Blind Once I Develop Glaucoma?

 Not many patients go blind after contracting glaucoma.
 It only causes blindness if left untreated.
 The majority of glaucoma patients stabilize after appropriate treatment and follow-up.
 By working with our eye doctor in managing your condition, you will preserve your vision.
 Upon diagnosis of glaucoma, your eye pressure should be checked every month or week to ensure it remains stable.

 The truth is this disease is not curable.
 Once you get this condition, it cannot be reversed.
 However, our doctors can stop or slow down the vision loss process with surgery, laser treatment, and medication.

-Contact Us for Ophthalmology Services in Elkton, MD, Newark, DE, and Wilmington, DE
+Contact Us for Ophthalmology Services in Elkton, MD, and Newark, DE,

 Do you suspect you have glaucoma?
 Our ophthalmology specialists at Lavenburg Medical Group can conduct a thorough diagnosis to determine whether or not you have glaucoma and provide treatment accordingly.
 For more information or to schedule an appointment, call us today at (302) 993-0722.